frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 - `Func func`: The callable entity whose execution time we want to measure.
 - `Args&&... args: A parameter pack representing the arguments to be forwarded to the callable entity.
 The use of && indicates that these arguments are perfect forwarded, preserving their value category (`lvalue` or `rvalue`).

-The the body of function `measure_time` starts with:
+As we saw before, the the body of function `measure_time` starts with:

 ```Cpp
 auto start = std::chrono::high_resolution_clock::now();